-Our mission is to raise awareness of that link – within those professionals in the building industries, and within the communities themselves.
+One part of our mission is to raise awareness of that link – within professionals in the building industries, and within communities themselves.

 We do so by championing Smart Growth and Livability Principles, Social Responsibility, and creative approaches to collaboration and cooperation.